-Reason for not supplying the raw data used to propose the hypothesis of a sampling bias is that they may be breaching confidence with those agents in Japan, which handle Australia's fresh SBT.
+Japan's reason for not supplying the raw data is that they may be breaching confidence with those agents in Japan, which handle Australia's fresh SBT.
 However, because these Japanese companies are only agents, the data actually belongs to the Australian tuna ranching company.